 Anyone would be happy to shower the young royals with special gifts.
-Princess Charlotte may already have everything they need provided by their parents Prince William and Kate Middleton, but it looks like royal kids have received much more!
+Prince George and his little sister Princess Charlotte may already have everything they need provided by their parents Prince William and Kate Middleton, but it looks like royal kids have received much more!

 When William went to Japan for the first time in February 2015, he took home some wonderful souvenirs for George from local well-wishers.
 The items included a wooden toy, the samurai painting and two Kendama games, which is similar to the cup-and-ball game.
 The Emperor and Empress of Japan gave Prince William a stuffed animal for his son.

 Soccer fan Prince William looked happy to get a players' shirt for Princess Charlotte Photo: Getty Images